 Molly is a 1920s/30s BSA 3 speed stepthrough pushbike, she’s was my main commuter in Bristol.

-Despite only having 1.5 functioning gears (she’ll sometimes give me second, depending on her mood), brakes that scare the beejeezes out of me when wet (or at least fill me with that ‘fuck, I’m not going to stop’ sensation), I adore her.
+Despite only having 1.5 She now has a full complment of (sadly, Sturmey Archer – not the original BSA) functioning gears (she’ll sometimes give me second, depending on her mood) complete with a fully rebuilt rear wheel, brakes that scare the beejeezes out of me when wet (or at least fill me with that ‘fuck, I’m not going to stop’ sensation), I adore her.
 She’s awesomely comfy, chatters away to me quietly, and is delightfully archaic.

 We currently have Rebecca, my 1969 Morris Minor… the trans atlantic minor.
 When we emigrated, we shipped her over from the UK…